wink-travel/wink-sdk-python/wink-sdk-extranet-distribution/README.md

 # Extranet Distribution API
-The Distribution API exposes endpoints for sales channels, connecting with affiliates, managing rates and blocking calendars and more on Wink.
+The Distribution API exposes endpoints for sales channels, connecting with affiliates, managing rates and inventory calendars and more on Wink.
 This API lets you:

 1. Verifier: Test your availability and promotions and create test bookings to simulate the entire booking workflow.
 2. Sales Channels: Manage your sales channels.
 3. Explore Network: Find new affiliates to work with.
-4. Inventory: Manage blocking at the sales channel-level.
+4. Inventory: Manage inventory at the sales channel-level.
-5. Calendars: Manage availability calendars for all your blocking.
+5. Calendars: Manage availability calendars for all your inventory.

 Browse the endpoints in the left navigation bar to get started.